alankrantas/pxt-ESP8266_ThingSpeak/README.md

-# MakeCode Extension for ESP8266 Wifi Modules and ThingSpeak IoT Analytics Platform
+# MakeCode Extension for ESP8266 Wifi Modules and ThingSpeak IoT Platform

 This extension/package is modified from [elecfreaks/pxt-esp8266iot](https://github.com/elecfreaks/pxt-esp8266iot), also derived from [my first modification](https://github.com/alankrantas/pxt-esp8266iot).
 This version has less blocks and checks the AT responses whenever the ESP8266 tries to connect Wifi, ThingSpeak as well as uplolding data.